mozilla/shield-studies-addon-utils/README.md

 [![Build Status](https://travis-ci.org/mozilla/shield-studies-addon-utils.svg?branch=master)](https://travis-ci.org/mozilla/shield-studies-addon-utils)

-A Firefox JavaScript module to be bundled with shield study add-ons (as `StudyUtils.jsm`).
+A Firefox WebExtension Experiments API to be bundled with shield study add-ons (`browser.shieldUtils.*`).
 Provides these capabilities:

 1.  **Suggest variation for a client** (Deterministically! i.e. based on a hash of non-PII user info, they will always get assigned to the same branch every time the study launches)
 2.  **Report study lifecycle data** using Telemetry